don-tpanic/alt-core-playground/CONTRIBUTING.md

     --algo-name <algo-name> \
     --alt-index <unique-index-for-alternative-result>
   ```
-  should produce outputs in the required format and save outputs under `papers/<doi>/` with the correct naming requirements.
+  * The above command should produce outputs in the required format and save outputs under `papers/<doi>/` with the correct naming requirements.
-* See an end-to-end toy example below, under [quickstart](quickstart)
+  * See an end-to-end toy example below, under [quickstart](#quickstart)

 ### [src/evaluators/](https://github.com/don-tpanic/alt-core-playground/tree/main/src/evaluators)
 * `<eval_uid>`: A self-contained contributor directory where all code being developed to evaluate alternative results lives.
 Each contributor has its own directory with `uid` created by themselves.